tjhunter/karps/README.md

  - the karps compiler in you PATH.
 If you are using MacOs or Linux, the easiest is to download the latest prebuilt version following the [instructions here]().

-The simplest way to run the server is to use the published Spark package:
+The simplest way to run the server is to use the published Spark package: TODO

 ## Developer instructions